-With immense billowy blossoms, hydrangeas flaunt an old-fashioned charm that is hard to resist.
+With immense flower heads, hydrangeas flaunt an old-fashioned charm that is hard to resist.
 Colors also beguile with clear blues, vibrant pinks, frosty whites, lavender, and rose—sometimes all blooming on the same plant!

-The colors of some H. macrophylla flowers are affected by the relative availability of aluminum ions in the soil.
+The colors of some hydrangeas—especially mophead and lacecap—can change color based on the soil pH, which affects relative availability of aluminum ions.
 Acidic soils with a pH of less than 5.5 produce blue flowers; soils with a pH greater than 5.5 product pink flowers.
 White flowers are not affected by pH.

 Unrivaled in the shrub world, these elegant ladies are easy to cultivate, tolerate almost any soil, and produce flowers in mid-summer through fall (when little else may be in bloom).
 Hydrangeas are excellent for a range of garden sites from group plantings to shrub borders to containers.